Port of Hamburg, Germany

 General View of the North End of Hamburg Harbor.
 GGA Image ID # 1425e97838

-Recognizing the imperative necessity that the Elbe be kept open to the fleets of the world if commerce were to flourish, the city gained control of the river and, at a time when “robber-barons” were exacting exorbitant tolls on other waterways, permitted shipping to traverse this estuary unmolested.
+Recognizing the imperative necessity that the Elbe be kept open to the fleets of the world if commerce were to flourish, the city gained control of the river and, at a time when “robber barons” were exacting exorbitant tolls on other waterways, permitted shipping to traverse this estuary unmolested.

-Political autonomy became an important asset when the separate Germanic States were amalgamated into the German Empire.
-Hamburg readily entered the body politic, but it determinedly resisted the pressure exerted upon it to enter the Zollverein or customs union, since the raising of a customs barrier would undoubtedly have been detrimental to its transshipment trade and to certain industries which had been established there.
-By using its previous political status and its obvious importance to Germany as a wedge, it was able to force a compromise for a free-port zone, a concession which has been of prime importance in the growth of the port.
+Political autonomy became necessary when the separate Germanic States were amalgamated into the German Empire.
+Hamburg readily entered the body politic, but it determinedly resisted the pressure to join the Zollverein or customs union since raising a customs barrier would undoubtedly have been detrimental to its transshipment trade and specific industries established there.

 Five main lines of the German National Railway radiating from the port serve to augment the traffic lanes provided by the inland waterway system and make contact with points in the tributary area not otherwise accessible.